Identity theft is a scary concept: the idea that someone else can be you!

 There are some pretty big names there, right!?

 What are you supposed to do when it all seems so legit?

 Here are a few points to keep in mind regarding phishing scams:

-- The IRS never initiates contact via phone so always ignore those types of recorded messages.
+- The IRS never initiates contact via phone so you should always ignore those types of recorded messages.

 - Apple and Microsoft tech persons will never call you so ignore those as well.

-- If you receive any emails from a bank, call the general 800-number to find out if they really needed any info from you.
+- If you receive any emails from a bank, call the general 800 number to find out if they really need any info from you.